ariyin/CS-32/notes.md

     m_buckets = newBuckets;
 }
 ```
+- In general, hash_map has better time efficiency, but if you need something to be sorted, BST_map is better
+- e1: B, e2: E, e3: A
 - When deleting a node in BST, and the node's children has multiple children (granchildren), choose either the rightmost node of the left branch of the leftmost node of the right branch
 - Time complexity practice:
     - Note: A pair<T1, T2> is a simple struct with two data members, one of type T1 and one of type T2.
 A set<K> and a map<K, V> are organized as approximately balanced binary search trees; an unordered_set<K> and an unordered_map<K, V> are organized as hash tables that never allow the load factor to exceed some constant, and a loop that visits every item in a hash table of N items is O(N).
 For the keys to be hashed, the hash function used produces uniformly distributed results.